-On my specialties – including Internet of Things (IoT) and Human-Computer Interaction (HCI) – I guest-lecture at various European institutions and have spoken at some of the world’s biggest conferences, Microsoft Global Congress and Media Festival to name but two.
+On my specialties and interests – including Human-Computer Interaction (HCI), User Experience (UX) and Artificial Intelligence (AI) – I guest-lecture at various European institutions and have spoken at some of the world’s biggest conferences, Microsoft Global Congress and Media Festival to name but two.

-With support from the hundreds of individuals I’ve worked with, employed and trained over the last 20 years, I have assisted some of the most successful domestic and international brands to embrace experience design.
+With support from the hundreds of individuals I’ve worked with over the last 20 years, I have assisted some of the most successful brands to embrace experience design.
 These include Barclays, Sky, Vodafone, Skype, Sainsbury’s, Dell, Nokia and Microsoft.
 My achievements also include pro-bono work setting the UK Government’s first Usability & Accessibility standards, which facilitated the move to online services in the UK and ensured no citizens were left behind in the shift to digital.

 In 2012, I was honoured to join greats like Sir Tim Berners-Lee, Martha Lane-Fox and Sir Jony Ive when I was voted into the coveted BIMA Digital Hall of Fame for my contributions to UX, helping drive research and design in the field over the last two decades.